 Students will study a variety of aspects of statistical estimation, beginning with principles of maximum likelihood estimation and confidence intervals, and then examining properties of statistical estimators such as sufficiency and consistency.
 Bayesian estimation will be discussed, and contrasted with traditional estimation in terms of both theory and practical use.
 Hypothesis testing will be examined from the principle of likelihood ratios - examples will focus on inferences about means, variances, proportions, and differences in means and proportions, while emphasizing the ability to generalize these tools to novel problems as well.

 A survey of discrete modeling techniques used in data analysis.
 Topics covered include: propositional logic; set theory; algorithms; relations; finite state machines; graph theory.

-Practical work in data analytics depends on efficient access to data from a variety of sources.
+Practical work in data science and analytics depends on efficient access to data from a variety of sources.
 This course will examine typical corporate data architectures with data warehouses that include both structured and unstructured data.
-Common storage techniques and retrieval strategies will be included, along with an overview of security and transaction control issues.
-Students may not receive credit for both CPSC 5300 and SEGR 5300.
-Prerequisites: IS 5305, CPSC 5031, or SEGR 5031
+Common storage techniques (including cloud) and retrieval strategies will be included.
+Advanced SQL, NoSQL, data cleaning, and ETL will also be covered.
+A start-to-finish implementation of a data warehouse will be developed by student project teams.